Payop/payop-api-doc/3.Withdrawal/withdrawal.md

 ```
 > `direction` is not required for this method (the only exception among all methods). `beneficiaryBank` can be omitted — the server automatically resolves the bank from the IBAN/account.

+> **Error handling:** if the bank cannot be resolved from the given `beneficiary.account` (IBAN or local account number) or `bic`, the request fails with `404` — `Bank details for iban %s not found` / `Bank details for account number %s not found`.
+>
+> **Routing precondition:** this method must be enabled in the merchant's active payout routing configuration.
+If not, the request fails with `422` — `... is not supported for the payouts.
+Please get in touch with our support or select another method.`

 ### **Commission Types:**